alaa-aleryani/Financial_and_Election_Analysis/README.md

 3) The percentage of votes each candidate won
 4) The total number of votes each candidate won
 5) The winner of the election based on popular vote.

+Note: PyPoll has two scripts - ("main.py" and "poll_script_2.py"), both works perfectly.
+It is just that they have kind of different logic.